Classes & support

 Time: 7:30 - 8:30 p.m.

-- Appointments are available by self-referral or booked through your care provider
+The Outpatient Obstetrical Clinic offers early pregnancy assessment and postpartum support.
+Appointments are available by self-referral or booked through your healthcare provider.

 Early pregnancy assessment

-This is a clinic to support assessment of women under 20 weeks of pregnancy with threatened or real pregnancy loss.
+This is a clinic to assess and support pregnant women less than 20 weeks gestation who are experiencing threatened or real pregnancy loss.
 This includes ectopic pregnancy, incomplete loss and early pregnancy assessment.

-In the clinic you may see a Physician, Nurse and a Social Worker.
-As part of the team, a Social Worker can meet with you and your partner and assist in supporting your emotional recovery, psychosocial matters and community linking.
+In the clinic, you may see a physician, nurse and social worker.
+As part of the team, the social worker can meet with you and your partner and assist in supporting your emotional recovery.
+The social worker can discuss psychosocial matters with you and link you to community resources.
 The social workers you may see in the clinic are:

 - Wajeda Shaikh, MSW, RSW